krikyn/derivative/README.md

 # Derivative v2.0

-Ful Clion project.
+Full Clion project.
 You must compile the file "main.cpp".

 ### An example of the work program: